streamlit/docs/content/deploy/community-cloud/manage-your-account/update-your-email.md

 1. If you are currently signed in to Community Cloud, sign out.
 1. Sign in to Community Cloud _using GitHub_.

    If you are redirected to your workspace and you see your existing apps, you're done!
 Your email has been changed.
-To confirm your current email and GitHub account, click on your workspace name in the upper-left corner and look at the bottom of the drop-down menu.
+To confirm your current email and GitHub account, click on your workspace name in the upper-left corner, and look at the bottom of the drop-down menu.

    If you are redirected to an empty workspace and you see "**Workspaces <i style={{ verticalAlign: "-.25em", color: "#ff8700" }} className={{ class: "material-icons-sharp" }}>warning</i>**" in the upper-left corner, proceed to [Connect your GitHub account](/deploy/streamlit-community-cloud/get-started/connect-your-github-account).
 This can happen if you previously created an account with your new email but didn't connect a GitHub account to it.